On Systole, Kissing Number and Volume of Arithmetic Manifolds: Two guiding questions

-Then, a solution to \Cref{q:q2} gives an answer to \Cref{q:q1}.
-However, little is known about \Cref{q:q2}.
-We will see that an answer to this question can be obtained from hyperbolic manifolds that are \textit{arithmetic}.
-In the sequel, we will do so for hyperbolic surfaces, and it will serve us as an introduction for the theory of arithmetic groups and arithmetic manifolds.
+Then, a solution to Question~\ref{q:q2} gives an answer to Question~\ref{q:q1}.
+However, little is known about Question~\ref{q:q2}.
+We will see that an answer to Question~\ref{q:q2} can be obtained from hyperbolic manifolds that are \textit{arithmetic} (see Theorem~\ref{th:mainth} and Section~\ref{sec:kiss high dim}).
+In the remainder of this article, we will do so for hyperbolic surfaces, and it will serve us as an introduction for the theory of arithmetic groups and arithmetic manifolds.

-\section{hyperbolic surfaces and the trace-length relation}
+\section{Hyperbolic surfaces and the trace-length relation}

-In this section we recall some facts about hyperbolic surfaces and its connection to the real Lie group $\PSL_2(\R)$.
-Most of the facts are well-known and can be found for instance in \cite{Katok92}.
+In this section, we recall some facts about hyperbolic surfaces and their connection to the real Lie group $\PSL_2(\R)$.
+Most of these facts are well-known and can be found, for instance, in \cite{Katok92}.